acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/api-modules.md

 ### [request](#module/addon-kit/request) ###

-This module enables you to make XMLHttpRequests from your add-on.
+This module enables you to make network requests from your add-on.

 ## Interacting with the Browser ##